 - (1) Application Forms.
 When employers or other covered entities provide, accept, and consider application forms in the normal course of business, in so doing they shall not discriminate on a basis enumerated in the Act. - (2) Photographs.
 Photographs shall not be required as part of an application unless pursuant to a permissible defense. - (3) Schedule Information.
-An application's request for information related to schedule and availability for work, in some instances, may deter applicants due to their religious creed, disability, or medical condition.
-Employment applications that request such information will be scrutinized to assure the request is for a permissible purpose and not for an unlawful purpose. - (A) The use of online application technology that limits or screens out applicants based on their schedule may have a disparate impact on applicants based on their religious creed, disability, or medical condition.
-Such a practice is unlawful unless pursuant to a business necessity and the online application technology includes a mechanism for the applicant to request an accommodation.
+An application's request for information related to schedule and availability for work, shall not be used to ascertain the applicant's religious creed, disability, or medical condition.
+Such requests must clearly communicate that an employee need not disclose any scheduling restrictions based on legally protected grounds in language such as: "Other than time off for reasons related to your religion, a disability, or medical condition, are there any days or times when you are unavailable to work?" or "Other than time off for reasons related to your religion, a disability, or medical condition, are you available to work the proposed schedule?" in some instances, may deter applicants due to their religious creed, disability, or medical condition.

+Employment applications that request such information will be scrutinized to assure the request is for a permissible purpose and not for an unlawful purpose.

-- $(\underline{43})$ Separation or Coding.
-Application forms shall not be separated or coded or otherwise treated so as to identify individuals on a basis enumerated in the Act unless pursuant to a permissible defense or for recordkeeping or statistical purposes. - (d) Interviews.
+- (A) The use of online application technology that limits or screens out applicants based on their schedule may have a disparate impact on applicants based on their religious creed, disability, or medical condition.
+Such a practice is unlawful unless pursuant to a business necessity and the online application technology includes a mechanism for the applicant to request an accommodation. - (43) Separation or Coding.
+Application forms shall not be separated or coded, manually or electronically, or otherwise treated so as to identify individuals on a basis enumerated in the Act unless pursuant to a permissible defense or for recordkeeping or statistical purposes. - (d) Interviews.
 Personal interviews shall be free of discrimination.
 Notwithstanding any internal safeguards taken to secure a discrimination-free atmosphere in interviews, the entire interview process is subject to review for adverse impact on individuals on a basis enumerated in the Act.